chainstacklabs/hyperliquid-trading-bot/learning_examples/05_funding/README.md

 If normal market noise is large enough to reach your liquidation price, you are already dead but you just don’t know it yet.

 ATR = Average True Range.
-ATR is a measure of how much an asset typically moves overa given time window.
+ATR is a measure of how much an asset typically moves over a given time window.
 You can understand how big normal price moves are currently.

 Liquidation distance is how far price can move against you before liquidation.